mantoniou/Get-CleanData/README.md

 - 'run_analysis.R': This is the code to reproduce the data cleansing and transformation.
 Just run the script on your local machine

-- 'original_features_info.md': The original features file, explaining exactly what measure have been analysed.
+- 'original_features_info.md': The original features file, explaining exactly what measure have been recorded.

 Notes:
 ======